apple/swift-play-experimental/CONTRIBUTING.md

 In a terminal, add the swiftpm debug products path to $PATH.
 Example:

     export PATH=~/swift-package-manager/.build/arm64-apple-macosx/debug:$PATH

+Or, if using Swiftly which doesn't take PATH into account, you can instead create a symlink to the swift-play executable.
+For example, on Linux:

+    ln -s ~/swift-package-manager/.build/aarch64-unknown-linux-gnu/debug/swift-play ~/.local/share/swiftly/toolchains/6.1.2/usr/bin/swift-play

 Change directory to the package and use `swift play --list` to verify everything works with no code modifications.
 The package should build and you should see “Found 0 Playgrounds”.
 Example: